VAweng02/VAweng02/README.md

 ## Research Experience

-- Software Engineering Intern @ **Detection for Nuclear Nonproliferation Group** | May 2023 - Present
+- Software Engineering Intern @ **Detection for Nuclear Nonproliferation Group** | May 2023 - May 2024

 - Data Analyst @ **Low-Impact Energy Technologies Lab** | May 2023 - Aug 2023